Alejogb1/job-board/blog-data/pos-tagging-using-brown-tag-set-in-nltk.md

 id: "pos-tagging-using-brown-tag-set-in-nltk"
 ---

-Okay so you're asking about part-of-speech tagging using the Brown tagset in NLTK yeah I've been there done that got the t-shirt probably had more than a few late nights debugging taggers back in the day trust me it's a common road to walk down for any natural language processing enthusiast
+ so you're asking about part-of-speech tagging using the Brown tagset in NLTK yeah I've been there done that got the t-shirt probably had more than a few late nights debugging taggers back in the day trust me it's a common road to walk down for any natural language processing enthusiast

 Let's break this down real simple and see what we're talking about